patrickkfkan/patreon-dl/README.md

 ### Limitations

-- Embedded videos other than from YouTube are not supported (e.g. Vimeo).
+- Embedded videos, other than those from YouTube, are not supported (e.g. Vimeo).
 Only info about these embeds is saved.
 - Likewise, embedded links are not followed; only info about the embed is saved.

 ### FFmpeg dependency